Gizmo-Studios/Flungus/README.md

 ### Perks:

 The perks are the main feature of the game.
 They are modular, so our designers can combine them and tweak values on the fly.
 Furthermore new perks are created with a perk base which gives a solid foundation and ensures that they work directly with the rest.
+Here is the simple base for the Perks: https://github.com/Gizmo-Studios/Flungus/blob/main/Flungus/Combat/SOProjectilePerk.cs